Frequently Asked Questions

 Outreach events like Lobby Day and the National Summit of Black Canadians have engaged representatives and spokespersons from a variety of federal, provincial and municipal parties.

-Lobby Day (also known as Advocacy Day) is a name used by non-governmental organizations like FBC FCN for select days, often annual when lay members meet politicians or public servants at various levels to advocate on a variety of relevant issues.
+Lobby Day (also known as Advocacy Day) has been renamed to Black Voices on the Hill.
+This is an event used by non-governmental organizations like FBC FCN for select days, often annual when lay members meet politicians or public servants at various levels to advocate on a variety of relevant issues.

-FBC FCN has participated in Lobby Day, which provided a face-to-face opportunity to address federal laws, policies and programs that affect Black Canadians and recommend ways to remove racial barriers and improve quality of life of Canadians of African descent.
+FBC FCN participates in this event because it provides a face-to-face opportunity to address federal laws, policies and programs that affect Black Canadians and recommend ways to remove racial barriers and improve quality of life of Canadians of African descent.

 Participants at Lobby Day met with representatives of the federal liberal, conservative, NDP and Green parties.

 FBC FCN is working on two main documents that focus on community engagement.

 A National Working Paper: A Roadmap Towards Recognition, Development and Justice